D3strukt0r/wordpress-docker/README.md

 -   `WP_SECURE_AUTH_SALT` - Salt (Default: ) (Required)
 -   `WP_LOGGED_IN_SALT` - Salt (Default: ) (Required)
 -   `WP_NONCE_SALT` - Salt (Default: ) (Required)

+Other wordpress settings

 -   `WP_DEBUG` - Whether to enable debug mode (Default: `false`)

 _Nginx_

--   `UPLOAD_LIMIT` - The upload limit on the website (has to be the same on php and nginx) (Default: `10M`)
+-   `NGINX_CLIENT_MAX_BODY_SIZE` - The maximum size for sending POST requests (maximum upload size) (has to be the same on php) (Default: `100M`)
 -   `USE_HTTPS` - Enables https.
 (Not recommeded, rather use Traefik) (Default: `false`)

 #### Volumes

--   `/data` - All the data
+-   `/app` - All the data
--   `/data/wp-config.php` - Will use default wp-confing.php or the one on /data if provided
+-   `/app/wp-config.php` - Will use default wp-confing.php or the one on /data if provided
--   `/data/wp-content/` - Contains plugins, themes, uploads, etc.
+-   `/app/wp-content/` - Contains plugins, themes, uploads, etc.
--   `/data/wp-content/uploads` - Contains all user uploads (Recommended to connect)
+-   `/app/wp-content/uploads` - Contains all user uploads (Recommended to connect)

 #### Useful File Locations

 _PHP_

--   `/usr/local/bin/wp-plugin-install.sh` - Installs a plugin from wordpress in the current directory
+-   `/usr/local/bin/wp-plugin-install` - Installs a plugin from wordpress in the current directory
--   `/usr/local/bin/wp-theme-install.sh` - Installs a theme from wordpress in the current directory
+-   `/usr/local/bin/wp-theme-install` - Installs a theme from wordpress in the current directory

 ## Built With

 -   [Wordpress](https://wordpress.org/) - The main software
--   [Travis CI](https://travis-ci.com/) - Automatic CI (Testing) / CD (Deployment)
+-   [Github Actions](https://github.com/features/actions) - Automatic CI (Testing) / CD (Deployment)
 -   [Docker](https://www.docker.com/) - Building a Container for the Server

 ## Find Us